|School||Cardiff School of Geography and Planning|

 |Language of Delivery||English|

-|Module Leader||Dr Li Yu|
+|Module Leader||Dr Andrea Frank|

 The opening weeks of the module will explain the project brief(s) and group working.
-Students will work on their interpretation of the brief, devise group working practices, identify secondary data sources, map gaps in knowledge and agree how those will be covered, and finalise their project aims and time plan.
+Students will work on the interpretation of the brief, devise group working practices, identify secondary data sources, map gaps in knowledge and agree how those will be covered, and finalise their project aims and time plan.
 Outputs from the project will also need to be agreed.
 Much of the module will take place as a field study visit.

 Schön, D. (1995), The reflective practitioner: how professionals think in action, Aldershot : Arena

 UN HABITAT (United Nations Human Settlements Programme) (2011) Cities and Climate Change- Global Report on Human Settlements 2011 (http://mirror.unhabitat.org/pmss/listItemDetails.aspx?publicationID=3085)